Get Your Free 2023 Vacation Guide

 You can also place an online order from both Marsh Hen Mill and Anson Mills to have all that goodness delivered right to your door.
 Add it to your soups and casseroles instead of rice or pasta.
 Farro’s nutty flavor and satisfyingly chewy texture also make it a wonderful base for cold dishes.
 Mix cooked and cooled farro with fresh veggies and herbs and toss with a lemony vinaigrette for a refreshing, vibrant summer salad.

-Wherever you dine out, if you see it on the menu, take the plunge and discover why chefs and farmers are so excited about this versatile, low-gluten, high-protein grain being grown right here in South Carolina.
+When visiting our farm-to-table restaurants, you might just see South Carolina-grown farro on the menu.
+Go ahead and take the plunge - discover why chefs and farmers are so excited about this versatile, low-gluten, high-protein grain being grown right here.

 The War Mouth, Columbia